Presentations for Globular Operads: Globular operads for higher categories

 of $g_{n+1}$ may then be rewritten as

-Since $\bs{I}$ is contractible $i:\bs{I} \longrightarrow \bs{1}^*$ must be full, so for each $\tau \in 1^*_{n+1}\big(i_n(y),i_n(y')\big)$ there exists an element $\psi \in I_{n+1}(y,y')$ such that $i_{n+1}(\psi)=\tau$.
-Then $g_{n+1}u_{n+1}(\psi) = i_{n+1}(\psi) = \tau$, so $g_{n+1}:G_{n+1}(x,x') \longrightarrow 1^*_{n+1}\big(g_n(x), g_n(x')\big)$ is surjective, implying that $g$ is $(n+1)$-full. \end{proof}
+Since $\bs{I}$ is contractible, $i$ must be full, so for each $\tau \in 1^*_{n+1}(i_n(y),i_n(y'))$ there exists an element $\psi \in I_{n+1}(y,y')$ such that $i_{n+1}(\psi)=\tau$.
+Then $g_{n+1}u_{n+1}(\psi) = i_{n+1}(\psi) = \tau$, so $g_{n+1}:G_{n+1}(x,x') \longrightarrow 1^*_{n+1}(g_n(x), \, g_n(x'))$ is surjective, implying that $g$ is full. \end{proof}

-\begin{remark} Since $\bs{I}$ contains exactly one 0-cell, the existence $u:\bs{I} \longrightarrow \bs{G}$ of a morphism of globular operads which is surjective on 0-cells implies that $\bs{G}$ must also contain exactly one 0-cell, the identity $\text{id}_0$. \end{remark}
+\begin{remark} Since $\bs{I}$ has exactly one 0-cell, the existence of a morphism $u:\bs{I} \longrightarrow \bs{G}$ of globular operads which is surjective on 0-cells implies that $\bs{G}$ must also contain exactly one 0-cell, the identity $\text{id}_0$. \end{remark}

 Given a globular operad $\bs{G}$ for which there exists a morphism $u:\bs{I} \longrightarrow \bs{G}$ of globular operads which is surjective on 0-cells and full on the underlying globular sets, Lemma \ref{GlobOps for higher cats are contractible} and Remark \ref{One 0-cell} tell us that the algebras for $\bs{G}$ share many similarities with higher categories.
-The fact that $\bs{G}$ is contractible means that its algebras satisfy the required conditions on composition and coherence for $\omega$ categories; see Section \ref{contractibility section}.
+The fact that $\bs{G}$ is contractible means that its algebras satisfy the required conditions on composition and coherence for $\omega$-categories; see Section \ref{contractibility section}.
 The fact that $\bs{G}$ contains exactly one 0-cell means that like higher categories, there are no non-trivial operations on the 0-cells of its algebras.
-On closer inspection, we see that that the algebras for $\bs{G}$ are \textit{precisely} $\omega$-categories: the fact that $u$ is full means that the restriction
+On closer inspection, we see that that the algebras for $\bs{G}$ are \textit{precisely} $\omega$-categories: the fact that $u$ is full means that the restriction of $u_n$ is a surjection for each $n>0$ and parallel pair $(x,x')$ of $(n - 1)$-cells of $\bs{I}$, so we may view the $n$-cells of $\bs{G}$ as a quotient of the $n$-cells of $\bs{I}$.
+We think of each $n$-cell $\chi:x \longrightarrow x'$ of $\bs{I}$ as an operation composing $n$-pasting diagrams of shape $i(\chi)$ with respect to the composition of the boundary given by $x$ and $x'$.
+This means that in $\bs{G}$ some of these composition operations are equal, which is to say that the algebras for $\bs{G}$ are a stricter variety of the $\omega$-categories defined by $\bs{I}$.
+Furthermore, it follows from Lemmas \ref{full+surj=split epi} and \ref{induced functor between alg cats} and Proposition \ref{split epi prop} that the induced functor is injective on objects, full and faithful, i.e., a full inclusion functor.
+So $\bs{G} \mhyphen \mathbf{Alg}$ is a full subcategory of the category $\mathbf{WkU} \ \omega \mhyphen \mathbf{Cat}_{str}$ of weak unbiased $\omega$-categories.